00107701/Koka-language/README.md

 ### Weaknesses

-* Steep learning curve, especially around the effect system
+* language with advanced concepts - effect types
 * Limited documentation and learning resources
 * Primarily a research language rather than a general-purpose language
 * Some documented features are not actually implemented (e.g., random number generation)